Gerhard Schröder: Relationship with Russian companies

-In 2019 Schröder and his wife hosted the Nordstream Race, a sailing competition which finished in Saint Petersburg at the mouth of the undersea pipeline.
+In 2019, Schröder and his wife hosted the Nordstream Race, a sailing competition which finished in Saint Petersburg at the mouth of the undersea pipeline.

 In early February 2022, Schröder was nominated to the board of directors of Gazprom.
 Later that year, facing criticism in Germany, he decided against taking on the role.

-Especially as tensions between Russia and NATO mounted before the Russian invasion of Ukraine in 2022, Schröder's stance as a "Putinversteher" was criticized.
-Schröder criticized the behaviour of the western countries as "saber rattling".
+Especially as tensions between Russia and NATO mounted before the Russian invasion of Ukraine in 2022, Schröder's stance as a "Putinversteher" was criticised.
+Schröder criticised the behaviour of the Western countries as "sabre rattling".
 ARD journalist Georg Schwarte stated that Schröder would no longer be "a former chancellor.
 At best", he would be an "ex-chancellor with a sense of money."
 The former German chancellor Olaf Scholz (SPD) said in early February 2022 that "I don't want his advice."
 On 24 February 2022, Schröder condemned the Russian invasion of Ukraine and said that "even Russia's security interests do not justify the use of military means."
-In March 2022, Schroder met with both Ukrainian and Russian officials as an unofficial mediator between the two sides in peace talks.

-In 2022, it was reported that Schroeder was paid nearly $1 million per year by Russian energy companies.
+In March 2022, Schröder met with both Ukrainian and Russian officials as an unofficial mediator between the two sides in peace talks.
+In 2022, it was reported that Schröder was paid nearly $1 million per year by Russian energy companies.

 In their book Die Moskau Connection, journalists Bingener and Wehner describe the network around Schröder and his support for Putin's policies.
 Their conclusion is:

 Schröder would have had quite a few opportunities to take a different path after his chancellorship.
 While researching this book, the authors did hear several explanations for why he did not, including defiance, greed and stubbornness.
 His actions nevertheless remain a mystery.

 Views on Navalny

-After Alexei Navalny was poisoned and hospitalized in Germany, Schröder was found to be relativizing the alleged attack on Navalny.
-Navalny, after hearing of Schröder's apologizing of Putin's regime, called Schröder, in Paul Lendvai's translation a "Laufbursche Putins" (roughly "Putin's footman").
+After Alexei Navalny was poisoned and hospitalised in Germany, Schröder was found to be relativising the alleged attack on Navalny.
+Navalny, after hearing of Schröder's apologising for Putin's regime, called Schröder, in Paul Lendvai's translation, a "Laufbursche Putins" (roughly "Putin's footman").

 2002 defamation lawsuit

-In April 2002, Schröder sued the DDP press agency for publishing an opinion of public relations consultant Sabine Schwind saying that he "would be more credible if he didn't dye his gray hair".
+In April 2002, Schröder sued the DDP press agency for publishing an opinion of public relations consultant Sabine Schwind saying that he "would be more credible if he didn't dye his grey hair".
 The court decided to ban the media from suggesting that he colours his hair.
 The Chancellor's spokesman said: "This is not a frivolous action taken over whether he does or doesn't dye his hair, but is a serious issue regarding his word."
 The agency's lawyer said that they could not accept a verdict which "does not coincide with freedom of the press".